-At December 31, 2021, the County reported a liability of \$404,471 for its proportionate share of the Police and Fire Fund's net pension liability.
-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The County's proportionate share of the net pension liability was based on the County's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2020 through June 30, 2021, relative to the total employer contributions received from all of PERA's participating employers.
-The County's proportionate share was 0.0524% at the end of the measurement period and 0.0505% for the beginning of the period.
+At December 31, 2022, the County reported a liability of \$2,254,131 for its proportionate share of the Police and Fire Fund's net pension liability.
+The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The County's proportionate share of the net pension liability was based on the County's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2021 through June 30, 2022, relative to the total employer contributions received from all of PERA's participating employers.
+The County's proportionate share was 0.0518% at the end of the measurement period and 0.0524% for the beginning of the period.

-The state of Minnesota contributed \$18 million to the Police and Fire Fund in the plan fiscal year ended June 30, 2021.
+The state of Minnesota contributed \$18 million to the Police and Fire Fund in the plan fiscal year ended June 30, 2022.
 The contribution consisted of \$9 million in direct state aid that does meet the definition of a special funding situation and \$9 million in supplemental state aid that does not meet the definition of a special funding situation.
 The \$9 million direct state was paid on October 1, 2020.
 Thereafter, by October 1 of each year, the state will pay \$9 million to the Police and Fire Fund until full funding is reached or July 1, 2048, whichever is earlier.
 The \$9 million in supplemental state aid will continue until the fund is 90% funded, or until the State Patrol Plan (administered by the Minnesota State Retirement System) is 90% funded, whichever occurs later.
-Strong asset returns for the fiscal year ended 2021 will accelerate the phasing out of these state contributions, although we do not anticipate them to be phased out during the fiscal year ending 2022.